kees-jan/ptt3-multithreading/README.md

 These instructions are for the Ubuntu image provided by Fontys.
 If you're using anything else, things may be different for you.
 * Clone this archive
 * You should now be able to `make` the archive without errors
 * You can then run `library/test/testMessageQueue`.
-That should not run any tests (yet), but otherwise be succesfull.
+That should not run any tests (yet), but otherwise be succesful.

+## Tip: Use more than one core
+Writing unittests to find threading issues is hard.
+So even if you have errors, the tests are not guaranteed to fail.

+I've noticed that tests are more likely to fail if your machine (or VM) has more than 1 core.
+Unfortunately, the Fontys VM doesn't have that by default.
+I recommend you change it.

+## If you happen to use Ubuntu 18.04 or 20.04 (but not the Fontys image)

+* Install `cmake` and `googletest` before building the archive.

 ## Assignment